michaelcourcy/kasten-splunk/readme.md

 ### Creating a dashboard

-With the previous request it becomes easy to create a dashboard that let you capture in a quick glance the failed and the successful backup action.
+With the previous requests, it becomes easy to create a dashboard that lets you capture in a quick glance the failed and the successful backup actions.

-> **Warning**: this dashboard pnly capture backupaction you may be interested in capturing other actions like runactions, exportactions, retireaction.
-O
+> **Warning**: This dashboard only captures backupaction; you may be interested in capturing other actions like runactions, exportactions, retireaction.
-> Other alerts are worth capturing check a comprehensive list [here](https://github.com/michaelcourcy/kasten-prometheus-stack/blob/main/kasten-rules.yaml).
+> Other alerts are worth capturing - check a comprehensive list [here](https://github.com/michaelcourcy/kasten-prometheus-stack/blob/main/kasten-rules.yaml).
-For each of them you'll have to translate the prometheus query to a splunk query. **So please, be aware this dashboard is limited for pedagogic reasons**.
+> For each of them, you'll have to translate the Prometheus query to a Splunk query. **So please, be aware this dashboard is limited for pedagogic reasons**.

 ![Prometheus dashboard](./dahboard.png)